awsdocs/aws-doc-sdk-examples/dotnet/dynamodb/README.md

 CreateIndex.exe -i Products  -m Product_ID  -k number -s Product_Quantity -t number
 ```

+Note that you cannot execute these commands one right after another.
+You must wait until one GSI is created before you can attempt to create another GSI.
+We recommend you use the Amazon DynamoDB console to monitor the progress
+of creating a GSI to avoid errors.

 ## Modifying a table item

 Use the **UpdateItem** project to modify the status of an order in the table.